Entry can be competitive but many government lawyers get a sense of satisfaction from providing a public service.

 - representing the UK in international meetings

-Many government lawyers are employed by the Government Legal Service (GLS), comprising the legal teams of more than 30 government departments, agencies and public bodies.
+Many government lawyers are employed by the Government Legal Profession, comprising the legal teams of more than 30 government departments, agencies and public bodies.
 The Crown Prosecution Service, the Foreign and Commonwealth Office and the Office of the Parliamentary Counsel also employ government lawyers.

-Around 90% of GLS vacancies are based in London and are open to qualified lawyers, although a small number of training contracts and pupillages are offered each year, for which there is strong competition.
+Around 90% of Government Legal Profession vacancies are based in London and are open to qualified lawyers, although a small number of training contracts and pupillages are offered each year, for which there is strong competition.
 Early applications are essential.
-Graduates looking for training contracts or pupillages can apply online at the GLS website.
+Graduates looking for training contracts or pupillages can apply online at the Government Legal Profession website.

 Qualified lawyers also apply online to the GPS website.
-To become a qualified lawyer before applying for roles with GLS, you can find pupillages for barristers listed online and in The Pupillage Handbook.
+To become a qualified lawyer before applying for roles with Government Legal Profession, you can find pupillages for barristers listed online and in The Pupillage Handbook.
 Vacancies for qualified legal professionals appear in national newspapers, and in the Law Society Gazette Jobs in both their print and online versions.

 Following academic qualification, barristers will take a vocational pupillage (comprising training, job shadowing and small case work) for a minimum of one year, while solicitors undertake a two-year training contract.
-In the GLS, pupils divide their time between chambers and their assigned government department, while trainee solicitors experience different areas of practice.
+In the Government Legal Profession, pupils divide their time between chambers and their assigned government department, while trainee solicitors experience different areas of practice.